zendesk/ruby-kafka/README.md

 producer.produce("hello4", topic: "test-messages", partition_key: "yo")
 ```

 `deliver_messages` will send the buffered messages to the cluster.
 Since messages may be destined for different partitions, this could involve writing to more than one Kafka broker.
-Note that a failure to send all buffered messages after the configured number of retries will result in `Kafka::FailedToSendMessages` being raised.
+Note that a failure to send all buffered messages after the configured number of retries will result in `Kafka::DeliveryFailed` being raised.
 This can be rescued and ignored; the messages will be kept in the buffer until the next attempt.

 ```ruby
 producer.deliver_messages